theflockers/knowledge-base/ocp-cheat-sheet.md

 # Openshift cheat sheet

-Openshift commands for day to day usage
+Openshift commands for day to day use

-# Index
+# Table of Contents
 - [Templates](#templates)
 - [Helm charts](#helm-charts)
 - [Authentication](#authentication)